syntasso/workshop/enhancing-a-promise/README.md

 1. grow confidence with the components of a Promise
 1. enhance an off-the-shelf Postgres Promise

-# Using Kratix to support my organisation
+# Using Kratix to support your organisation

 As [we've seen](/using-multiple-promises/README.md), Kratix can support off-the-shelf Promises for services like Jenkins, Knative, and Postgres.